BattletechModders/CustomAmmoCategories/README.md

 								  if not set hit generator will be choosed by weapon type. if weapon define has tag "wr-clustered_shots", "Cluster" hit generator will be forced.
-  "DirectFireModifier" : -10.0, Accuracy modifier if weapon can strike directly
+  "DirectFireModifier" : -10.0, Accuracy modifier if weapon can strike directly "DamageOnJamming": true/false, - if true on jamm weapon will be damaged "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
+1.0 is jamm always.
+Unjamming logic implemented as in WeaponRealizer
+  "GunneryJammingBase": 5, -
+  "GunneryJammingMult": 0.05, - this values uses to alter flat jamming chance by pilot skills
+                                  formula effective jamming chance = FlatJammingChance + (GunneryJammingBase - Pilot Gunnery)* GunneryJammingMult if FlatJammingChance = 1.0, GunneryJammingBase = 6, GunneryJammingMult = 0.1, GunnerySkill = 10
+								  result = 1.0 + (6-10)*0.1 = 0.6
+								  GunneryJammingBase if ommited in weapon def., ammo def. and mode def. assumed as 5.
+  "DisableClustering": true/false - if true ProjectilesPerShot > 1 will affect only visual nor damage.
+If omitted consider as true.
 	"Modes": array of modes for weapon
 	[{
 		"Id": "x4",  - Must be unique per weapon